AndreasArvidsson/WinDSP/README.md

 ## Features
 * Route any input to any output.
 Any input can be routed to zero or many outputs
 * Add any filter to route or output
-* Filters like crossovers, PEQ, shelf, custom biquad, delay, gain and more
+* Filters like crossovers, PEQ, shelf, custom biquad(IIR), FIR, delay, gain and more
 * Uses double-precision floating-points to calculate filters
 * Uses WASAPI(Windows Audio Session API) to capture and manipulate audio streams
 * JSON based configuration file to easy set up your DSP